-- Consumers MUST reject unified payment addresses in which the same typecode appears more than once, or that include both P2SH and P2PKH transparent addresses. - Producers SHOULD order the constituent addresses in the same order as the list of address types above.
+- Consumers MUST reject unified payment addresses in which the same typecode appears more than once, or that include both P2SH and P2PKH transparent addresses, or that contain only a transparent addresses. - Producers SHOULD order the constituent addresses in the same order as the list of address types above.
 However, consumers MUST NOT assume this ordering, and it does not affect which address should be used by a consumer. - There MUST NOT be additional bytes at the end of the encoding that cannot be interpreted as specified above.